 Book publication: 2016

-The book The Decent Society: Planning for social quality by Pamela Abbott, Claire Wallace and Roger Sapsford may be appreciated as an outcome of research projects of the University of Aberdeen, Scotland.
+For a long time, from the side of the Aberdeen University attention is dedicated to the application and further elaboration of social quality indicators.
+The book The Decent Society: Planning for social quality by Pamela Abbott, Claire Wallace and Roger Sapsford may be appreciated as an outcome of the herewith related research projects of the University of Aberdeen, Scotland during the past years.
 The pillars are research projects on the former Soviet Union funded by the European Union, the Rwanda research projects supported by the Senate of the Republic of Rwanda and the participation in the work of the International Association on Social Quality resulting in the Aberdeen expert meeting in 2015.
 A ‘decent society’ is one that assures a parity of participation – of distribution, recognition and political representation.
 Above all, it is a just society, whose rules are set in such a way that everyone benefits equally.

 Moving away from individualistic measurements

 The authors refer firstly to debates (and research) of ‘wellbeing’ and ‘quality of life’ as endeavors to understand the nature of decent life and societies.
 The first is more generally used in medicine and psychology; the second in sociology and social policy.
-The first refers to the actual experience of individuals.
-The second is more oriented to major aspects of a total society.
-However, the second is ultimately concerned with something that individuals have, and its proposed indicators are often validated by the extent to which they correlate with subjective satisfaction.
+The first refers to the actual physical and mental experience of individuals.
+The second is ultimately concerned with something that individuals have, and its proposed indicators are often validated by the extent to which they correlate with subjective satisfaction.
 Those who stress the importance of subjective feelings of wellbeing, happiness and satisfaction take a purely utilitarian hedonic approach.
-Those that argue for more objective measures of the quality of life that people are living in a society are more concerned with people’s way of life and whether they are able to lead a good life which enables them to be happy.
-They apply a more eudemonic measure which focuses on meaning and self-realization and defines wellbeing in terms of the degree to which a person is fully functioning.
-The authors interpretation of the link between theory and measurement with both approaches is rather negative.
+Those that argue for more objective measures of the quality of daily circumstances that people are living in a society are more concerned with people’s way of life and whether they are able to lead a good life which enables them to be in balance with daily circumstances.
+They apply a more expressionistic eudemonic measure which focuses on meaning and self-realization and defines wellbeing in terms of the degree to which a person is fully functioning.
+For the explanation of both traditions, see the study from 2006 by David Phillips.
+The authors' interpretation of the link between theory and measurement with both approaches – namely, the ‘quality of life’ and the ‘happiness approach’ - is rather negative.
 Measures of quality of life, satisfaction and wellbeing, which are individualistic, provide little or not rationale for a particular choice of indicators and lead all too easily to privatized solutions.

 Using the social quality approach